 Tucked in a narrow one-way Fitzroy lane, this wide freestanding boom style terrace is extremely exuberant example of the free classical style.
 Of note is its specially cast iron lacework “opera box” style balcony and the multitude of male head busts which litter the party walls on either side, facing both forward and downward.

 This row of two storey terraces sits in a little side street just of Johnston Street in Fitzroy.
-Built right up to the property line, the narrow terraces have an italianate style similar to many in Sydney.
-The small deck has parquetry floor tiles and a small cast iron fence with gate.
+The context is most interesting, built right up to the property line and to the laneway of Harrison Place, as are the The curved out iron lacework balconies (missing on number 2 at the time the photo was taken).
+The narrow terraces have an italianate style similar to many in Sydney with small deck of parquetry floor tiles and a small cast iron fence with gate.